cloudfoundry/uaa/RateLimitingExampleConfigs/RateLimiterConfig.md

 3. *global* from the "non-all" if exists
 4. *global* from the *all* if exists

-The reason for the order is twofold:
+The reason for the order is two-fold:
-1. Since the processing of the *InternalLimiter*(s) stops as soon as one indicates that it is limiting, and it was assumed that the "non-global" and/or the "non-all" would have lower limits, they should be checked and limit sooner!
+1. Since the processing of the *InternalLimiter*(s) stops as soon as one indicates that it is limiting, and it was assumed that the "non-global" and/or the "non-all" would have lower limits, they should be checked and (possibly) limit sooner!
 2. While "non-global" and/or the "non-all" would probably have lower limits, they would also individually participate less frequently in each request;
 as such they are expected to have the least mutual-exclusion contention